View SHERON POOLE's Obituary on Progress-Index.com and share memories

 |

+Sheron will be remembered for making friends feel like family, her generosity, a sharp tongue, and a loving heart.
+Her tenacity, strength, and unwavering faith in the face of adversity, is the legacy she leaves to all of us.

+The family would like to give a special thanks to Hospice of Virginia and members of Now Faith That Works Christian Church.

-A celebration of life service for Sheron Poole, 53, of 24912 River Rd., North Dinwiddie, VA, who entered into eternal rest on Wednesday, February 6, 2019, at her residence, will be held 12 noon Saturday, February 16, 2019, at the Petersburg Chapel-Joseph M. Johnson & Son Funeral Home, 530 S. Sycamore Street, Petersburg, a public viewing will be from 10 a.m. to 8 p.m. on Friday, February 15, 2019.
+A celebration of life service will be held 12 noon Saturday, February 16, 2019, at the Petersburg Chapel-Joseph M. Johnson & Son Funeral Home, 530 S. Sycamore Street, Petersburg, a public viewing will be from 10 a.m. to 8 p.m. on Friday, February 15, 2019.
 Interment will be private.